-BIMM 1000 Intro to Virtual Design & Cons 2 Credits
+BIMM 1000 Introduction to Virtual Design and Construction 2 Credits

 BIMM 1501 Construction Mat & Methods 3 Credits